stronnag/impload/README.md

 * store : upload mission to FC volatile memory and stores in EEPROM
 * download : downloads mission from FC volatile memory
 * restore : restores mission from EEROM to FC volatile memory and downloads the mission
-* convert : converts alien formats to MW-XML
+* convert : converts alien formats to MW-XML (default), or the format defined by the `-fmt` option.
 * test : tests communications with FC
 * clear : clear mission in volatile RAM (specifically, uploads a mission with just a single RTH WP, which is always safe).
 * erase : erases mission in EEPROM and clears mission in volatile RAM (specifically, uploads and stores a mission with just a single RTH WP, which is always safe).